shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

   ```bash
   ./launch_ground_station.bash -v
   ```

+  Note that if you want to change world file, its a slightly different format so you will need to use the   templates available in `config_sim/config_multicopter`. e.g. `export CW2_WORLD_FILE=config_sim/config_multicopter/world_swarm.yaml`

   And then in one of your ground station terminals (or separately in a different terminal)
   ```bash
   python3 mission_swarm.py
   ```

 - **AS2 Multi Drone**: You can change the number of drones by providing a different world file (you could also modify the default `world.yaml` as well)